-- The InstallingSoftware Ubuntu wiki page has more information. - For more dpkg details see the dpkg man page. - The APT User's Guide and apt man page contain useful information regarding apt usage. - See the aptitude user's manual for more aptitude options. - The Adding Repositories HOWTO (Ubuntu Wiki) page contains more details on adding repositories.
+- $\bullet\,$ The Installing Software Ubuntu wiki page has more information. - For more dpkg details see the dpkg man page. - The APT User's Guide and apt man page contain useful information regarding apt usage. - For more info about systemd timer units (and systemd in general), visit systemd man page and systemd.timer man page. - See the aptitude user's manual for more aptitude options. - The Adding Repositories HOWTO (Ubuntu Wiki) page contains more details on adding repositories.